Fancy Color Diamonds: Color

 - Color origin (natural and un-natural)

 The grading of Fancy color diamond starts with the Hue (the color of the diamond).
 GIA determined there are 27 basic hues that FCD appear in nature.

 Fancy color diamonds come in a variety of hues/colors.

 Tone refers to how light or dark the diamond is: Here you can view faint pink diamond on the left and fancy dark pink on the right

 Saturation refers to the intensity of the color in a diamond.
 It varies from very light to vivid.
 Here you see four diamonds starting from fancy light yellow on the left, fancy, fancy intense and fancy vivid on the right side.

-In measuring a FCDs unique color, tone and saturation are equal parts part of the equation: in fact, tone and saturation combined can vary within nine grades of color.
+In measuring an FCDs unique color, tone and saturation are equal parts part of the equation: in fact, tone and saturation combined can vary within nine grades of color.
 These grades are measured on a scale ranging from faint to fancy vivid.

-Color spread is simply a description of how evenly color is dispersed inside the stone.
+The color spread is simply a description of how evenly color is dispersed inside the stone.
 In most certified stones, the color spread is even.

 The color origin is an important factor and it comes to determine if the diamond’s color is natural and does not come from unnatural source (there are several types of treatments that can change diamonds color).
 Natural fancy color diamonds are much rarer and more expensive than treated diamonds.